walinsky/hfp_hf/README.md

 Due to the complexity of HFP, this example has more source files than other bluetooth examples.
 To show functions of HFP in a simple way, we use the Commands and Effects scheme to illustrate APIs of HFP in ESP-IDF.

 - The example will respond to user command through UART console.
 Please go to `console_uart.c`  for the configuration details.
-- For voice interface, ESP32 has provided PCM input/output signals which can be mapped to GPIO pins.
-So, please go to `gpio_pcm_config.c` for the configuration details.
 - If you want to update the command table, please refer to `app_hf_msg_set.c`.
 - If you want to update the responses of HF Unit or want to update the log, please refer to `bt_app_hf.c`.
 - Task configuration part is in `bt_app_core.c`.